13 Things You Must Do in Peru

 13. Ride a reed boat in Lake Titicaca

-Image credit: Boris
+Image credit: Boris | Flickr

 There are so many impressive man-made floating islands scattered across Lake Titicaca, the highest passable lake in the world.
 Navigate through them like a local by riding a reed boat for a once-in-a-lifetime “cruise” experience!
-Have your sunblock and meds handy, though, as it is common to get altitude sickness and sunburn on this tour.
+Have your sunblock and medicine handy, though, as it is common to get altitude sickness and sunburn on this tour.

 About Author